mgcha85/gene_and_mirna/index.md

 ### FANTOM cell lines vs. RNA-seq tissues
 To validate 240 cell lines data, we checked out RNA-seq data as well.
 From EMBL-EBI, we have RNA-seq data on 27 tissues.
 The number of high consistent transcripts of gene and miRNA are m and n respectively.
 Then, X: (m x 27) and Y: (n x 27).
-The RNA-seq data contains only 258 miRNAs out of 330 miRNAs.
+The RNA-seq data contains only 264 miRNAs out of 330 miRNAs.
 By using this **X and Y**, we calculated coefficient matrix **B** by Lasso.

 To compare FANTOM and RNA-seq data, we calculated three distances as the below formula.

 distance1: ![Image](/images/formula1-1.gif) and ![Image](/images/formula1-2.gif)
 distance2: ![Image](/images/formula2-1.gif) and ![Image](/images/formula2-2.gif)

-where BFANTOM_264 is calculated by using the 264 miRNAs’ expression data on FANTOM 240 cell lines, XRNA is RNA-seq gene expression matrix with size (m x 27), YRNA is RNA-seq miRNA expression matrix with size (n x 27),  BFANTOM_264_from_330 is the 264 miRNAs coefficient from the 330 miRNAs coefficients, which we already calculated before and BRNA_264 is the lasso result of XRNA and YRNA.
+where B_{CELL} is calculated by using the 264 miRNAs’ expression data on FANTOM 240 cell lines, X_{RNA} is RNA-seq gene expression matrix with size (m x 27), Y_{RNA} is RNA-seq miRNA expression matrix with size (n x 27).